energywebfoundation/ssi-hub/docs/api/classes/modules_claim_services_claim_verification_service.ClaimVerificationService.md

 ▸ **verifyEnrolmentPreconditions**(`enrolmentPreconditions`, `requester`, `claimType`): `Promise`<`void`\>

-Verifies that a user posesses the necessary roles for enrolment preconditions, and that each role is valid
+Verifies that a user posesses the necessary roles for enrolment preconditions, and that each role credential is valid

 #### Parameters